The MPCA offers a variety of tools to help counties, cities, and townships to develop and support systems that recover resources and manage waste.

 The MPCA along with Foth consultants developed some best management practices (BMPs) cities could take that go beyond minimum state requirements for solid waste management and recycling.

-These BMPs were developed for Minnesota GreenStep Cities; a voluntary challenge, assistance, and recognition program to help cities achieve their sustainability and quality-of-life goals.
-Visit www.MnGreenStep.org to learn more.
+These BMPs were developed for Minnesota GreenStep Cities, a voluntary challenge, assistance and recognition program to help cities achieve their goal for sustainability and quality of life.

 Solid waste collection BMPs: Seven options divided into good/better/best actions.